gregabbott/stow/README.md

 Stow edits and stores tabular data in a JSON format.
-It reads and writes local (gzipped) plain text files, runs offline in a browser as a single page GUI app, and bundles to a single HTML file under 50KB.
+It reads and writes local (gzipped) plain text files, runs offline in a browser as a single page GUI app, and bundles everything into a HTML monofile under 50KB.

 <details open><summary>Example Stow File Structure</summary>